Alumni stories: meet the entrepreneurs who started their own gaming business

 Why did you choose to open an entertainment business?

 Nargiza: We found there was a lack of good quality group gaming experiences in London, so we decided to fix that.

-What is it like to have your own business?
+What is it like to start your own business?

-Nargiza: Having your own business gives you so much freedom.
+Nargiza: Starting your own business gives you so much freedom.
 It does feel like your baby which you must nurture.

 It also means there is a lot of responsibility, any mistakes can cost you a lot.
 You have to take risks and grab every chance and opportunity.

 What has been your biggest challenge?